A Graph Neural Network Simulation of Dispersed Systems: Sample Dataset Generation

-Here we consider a case study to put our GNN into test: a multidisperse suspension of spherical disks interacting and sedimenting under gravity in a two-dimensional box $x,y\in[-L,L]$.
-We perform computer simulations to generate the training and test data.
-We stress that the following case study is not meant to be a physically accurate representation of the system.
+In this section, we use a toy model to generate synthetic `ground truth' data for training and testing our GNN.
+The model represents a multidisperse suspension of spherical disks interacting and sedimenting under gravity within a two-dimensional box $x,y\in[-L,L]$.
+Computer simulations are performed to generate the corresponding training and test datasets.
+It is important to note that this case study is not intended to provide a physically accurate representation of the system.
 However, it has the key characteristics to challenge our GNN model, such as particles of different sizes, intricate interactions between the particles, and physical boundaries.
-Alternatively, one could collect actual experimental data or some simulation data from a black-box multi-physics simulator to train the model.
+Alternatively, one could generate the training and test datasets from actual experimental data or by using a black-box multiphysics simulator like Ansys Fluent.